sybila/biodivine-hctl-model-checker/benchmark_models/griffin-models/README.md

-These models are taken from [this paper](https://doi.org/10.3389/fgene.2018.00039) about the BN inference tool Griffin.
+These models are obtained from [this paper](https://doi.org/10.3389/fgene.2018.00039) about the BN inference tool Griffin.